Global Convergence of Hessenberg Shifted QR I: Exact Arithmetic: Introduction

+\begin{remark}[Optimizing the constants in Theorem \ref{thm:mainnormal}] Our goal in presenting Theorem \ref{thm:mainnormal} is to elucidate one of the key mechanisms in our analysis by analyzing the simplest instantiation of our shifting strategy, prioritizing clarity of exposition over optimality.
+Later, in Lemma \ref{lem:exc} (which applies in a more general setting) we demonstrate that in the normal case the related strategy $\Sh_{4, 1}$ achieves \ref{eqn:normaldectime} using at most $54$ calls to a degree $4$ implicit QR step in each iteration, instead of the $792$ above.
+Furthermore, as discussed in Remark \ref{rem:optimizingmaintheoremgamma}, a more meticulous analysis in the normal case can reduce the constant even further, significantly decreasing it from $54$ to a smaller number. \end{remark}

+\begin{remark}[Maintaining Similarities] All arithmetic complexity bounds in this paper refer only to task of computing the Hessenberg iterates $H_t$, without keeping track of the accumulated unitary similarities $Q_0Q_1\ldots Q_t$ between $H_t$ and $H_0$.
+The additional task of computing the similarities is well-understood (e.g. see \cite{watkins2008qr}), and if desired can be achieved with a small increase in the total running time, without changing the asymptotic complexity.
+We focus on the convergence of the Hessenberg iterates $H_t$ and do not discuss maintaining the similarities further in this paper. \end{remark} Our second (and main) theorem generalizes Theorem \ref{thm:mainnormal} to nonnormal matrices.
+We need the following notion to precisely state it. \\

-{\em $\theta$-Optimal Ritz Values.} Like most previously studied shifting strategies, we define $\Sh_{k, \K}(H_t)$ in terms of the {\em Ritz values} of the current iterate $H_t$.
-Recall that the Ritz values of order $k$ of a Hessenberg matrix $H$ are the eigenvalues of its bottom right $k\times k$ corner $\corner{(H)}{k}$; they are also characterized variationally as the roots of the degree $k$ monic polynomial $p$ minimizing $\|e_n^*p(H)\|$, where $e_n$ is the last standard basis vector (see Lemma \ref{lem:minnorm} for details).
-Since computing eigenvalues exactly is impossible when $k\ge 5$, we assume access to a method for computing approximate Ritz values, in the sense encapsulated in the following definition.
+{\em $\theta$-Optimal Ritz Values.} Like most previously studied shifting strategies, we define $\Sh_{k, \K}(H_t)$ in terms of {\em Ritz values} of the current iterate $H_t$.
+In this paper, when working with a Hessenberg matrix, the term Ritz values will be exclusively used to refer to the eigenvalues of its bottom right $k\times k$ corner $\corner{(H)}{k}$;\footnote{In general, for a matrix $A$ and a tall matrix with orthonormal columns $Q\in \bC^{n\times k}$, the eigenvalues of $Q^*AQ$ are referred to as Ritz values.
+Here we are only interested in the case when $H$ is Hessenberg and $Q^*=[I_k, 0_{n-k} ]$.} they are also characterized variationally as the roots of the degree $k$ monic polynomial $p$ minimizing $\|e_n^*p(H)\|$, where $e_n$ is the last standard basis vector (see Lemma \ref{lem:minnorm} for details).
+Since computing eigenvalues of arbitrary matrices exactly is impossible, we assume access to a method for computing approximate Ritz values, in the sense encapsulated in the following definition.

 \begin{definition}[$\r$-Optimal Ritz values and Ritz value finders] Let $\theta\ge 1$.
 We call $\calR = \{r_1,\ldots,r_k\}\subset \C$ a set of $\r$-\emph{optimal Ritz values} of a Hessenberg matrix $H$ if